Public Art Program

 Projects Underway

-The City is building a new, environmentally conscious (LEED certified) Public Safety Station just north of downtown at 316 Broadway Street (the 5 Points neighborhood, near UNCA).
-Opportunities for art at this site include, but are not limited to, sculpture, mosaic, dimensional brick work, artistic stonework, environmental art, up-cycled art, painting, and whatever else you can think of that:
+The City built a new, environmentally conscious (LEED certified) Public Safety Station just north of downtown at 316 Broadway Street (the 5 Points neighborhood, near UNCA).
+An Uncoupling Ceremony (Ribbon Cutting) was held at the new station on Thursday, December 14, 2023.

 Playful Art for Jake Rusher Park

-The community continues to work with artist Becky Borlan on the design and installation of a playable piece of art at Jake Rusher Park.
-See Public Art and Cultural Commission member Ali McGhee’s write up on this park and the project here.
-And watch for an installation in spring 2022!
+The community worked with artist Becky Borlan on the design and installation of a playable piece of art at Jake Rusher Park.
+See former Public Art and Culture Commission member Ali McGhee’s write up on this park and the project here.

 History of the Public Art Program